 Some of us common folk are always being berated for what we look like.
 The eccentric nature that we who are just outside the circle of the normal forces us into splash-zone seats at public hangings.

-The way I dress, the way I act, the way I talk, is viewed as offensive.
-It does not match up with the structured norm, and is an embarrassment when displayed for others to see.
-And all too often, I go rogue, sometimes defeating even the lowest expectations of me and setting a new standard for the rock bottom of near sanity.
+The way we dress, act, and talk does not match up with the structured typicalities of society.
+For those of us who belong to a “family” bigger than just their own person, it is an embarrassment when this difference is displayed for others to see.
+The haughty conformists’ greatest fear is that those they feel they need to control may go rogue, sometimes defeating even the lowest expectations and setting a new standard for the rock bottom of near insanity.

-We don’t want to be the paupers who scramble to convince the world that they are princes, and we don’t want to be the princes who attempt to create an illusion of modesty when so often there is no higher hubris than their own.
-We are the players that do not make legitimized contenders.
-We observe.
-We find odd ways to make our marks in history, and interestingly enough, it is more often that one of us gains true recognition in a world that sees us as outlandish.
-It may sometimes be negative recognition, but recognition all the same.
+But the outliers don’t want to be the paupers who scramble to convince the world that they are princes.
+They don’t want to be the princes who attempt to create an illusion of modesty when so often there is no higher hubris than their own.
+They are the players that do not make legitimized contenders.
+They observe.
+They find odd ways to make their marks in history, and interestingly enough, it is more often that one of them gains true recognition in a world that once saw them as unacceptably outlandish.
+It may sometimes be negative recognition, but it is recognition all the same.

-Better to be a dark mark on a permanent record than a dull shade of gray.
+Better to be a dark mark on a permanent record than fall into dull shades of gray.
 I have never known anyone who marches to the beat of their own drum to step back in line for perfect harmony.

 Unless they are afraid.